Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Promotion System

-Under the Responsible Care (“RC”) Promotion System, spearheaded by the RC Council, the Daicel Group strives to ensure chemical and product safety throughout the process of development, manufacturing, distribution, use, disposal, and recycling of chemical products.
-We practice proper chemical substance management by implementing the Total Environmental, Health and Safety (EHS) Assessment System as a means for evaluating risks associated with chemical substances in regard to health, safety, and the environment.
+Under the Responsible Care (“RC”) Promotion System, spearheaded by the RC Council, the Daicel Group ensures environmental, health, and safety throughout all stages from chemical development and manufacturing to distribution, use, final consumption, and disposal, and publicly discloses the results in order to engage in dialogue and communication with society.
+We practice proper chemical substance management by implementing the Total Environmental, Health and Safety (EHS) Assessment System as a means for evaluating risks associated with chemical substances regarding health, safety, and the environment.
 Chemical substances subject to risk assessment include existing products that have undergone production process or production equipment changes, as well as new products.

 Chemical Substance Management

-Initiatives to Maintain Compliance with International Chemical Regulations
+Initiatives to Maintain Compliance with International Chemical Substance Regulations

 Consolidated Management of Chemical Information

-The Daicel Group creates SDS* and labels to ensure that all of its products are handled safely and securely, and it provides timely information to customers, and conducts risk assessments of the chemical substances in its products.
+The Daicel Group creates SDS* and labels to ensure that all of its products are handled safely and securely based on this information, provides timely information to customers, and conducts risk assessments of the chemical substances in its products.

-*The Safety Data Sheet is a document providing information on the properties and safety of chemical substances, and instructions about their handling.
+*A Safety Data Sheet is a document providing information on the properties and safety of a chemical substance, and instructions about its handling.

 The Daicel Group provides the following information on chemical substances to ensure that customers can use its products with a sense of safety and security.